whylabs/langkit/langkit/docs/modules.md

 The `prompt.injection` computed column will contain classification scores from a prompt injection classifier to attempt to predict whether a prompt contains an injection attack.
 The higher the score, the more likely it is to be a prompt injection attack.

-It currently uses the hugginface's model `JasperLS/gelectra-base-injection` to make predictions.
+It currently uses the HuggingFace's model [`JasperLS/gelectra-base-injection`](https://huggingface.co/JasperLS/gelectra-base-injection) to make predictions.

 ## Input/Output